-Split Example 1: Fiona reveals an Elven Wine (3 Alcohol Content).
-She plays "Come, my friend, sit and drink with me!", which splits the Drink into two Drinks with 2 Alcohol Content each (3 Alcohol Content split in half, then rounded up).
-Gerki then plays "A little somethin' extra" to add 2 Alcohol Content one of the two Drinks.
+Split Example 1: Fleck reveals an Elven Wine (3 Alcohol Content).
+He plays "I do so hate to drink alone...", which splits the Drink into two Drinks with 2 Alcohol Content each (3 Alcohol Content split in half, then rounded up).
+Dimli then plays "Spike it with Firewater" to add 2 Alcohol Content one of the two Drinks.
 The result is one Drink with 2 Alcohol Content and another with 4 Alcohol Content.

-Split Example 2: Gerki plays "A little somethin' extra" as soon as the Elven Wine is revealed, making the Elven Wine a Drink with 5 Alcohol Content.
-Fiona then plays "Come, my friend, sit and drink with me!", creating two Drinks with 3 Alcohol Content each.
+Split Example 2: Dimli plays "Spike it with Firewater" as soon as the Elven Wine is revealed, making the Elven Wine a Drink with 5 Alcohol Content.
+Fleck then plays "I do so hate to drink alone...", creating two Drinks with 3 Alcohol Content each.